 As stated above the most widely practiced form of lazy keto is tracking only the daily carb intake.
 Consuming less than 50 grams of carbohydrates per day will help you enter and maintain ketosis, and that’s precisely how the lazy keto works .

-The big difference between lazy keto and clean (or strict) keto is that the latter requires you to track your macros and also emphasizes on getting at least 60-75% of your daily calories from fat, 20-30% from protein, and 10% or less from carbs.
+The big difference between strict keto vs. lazy keto is that the former requires you to track your macros and also emphasizes on getting at least 60-75% of your daily calories from fat, 20-30% from protein, and 10% or less from carbs.
 The regular keto diet also pays importance to food quality.

 On lazy keto, however, your daily carb intake is the only thing you’re required to track, and some people don’t even do that.